ProfBird/GradingAssistant/README.md

 This is the software that checks the lab assignemnts unzipped by Unzipfiles.
 This is the expected folder structure:
 `StudentName_file/LabX/<website files and folders>`
-Or, if there are two parts:
+Or, if there are two parts to the lab assignment:
 `StudentName_file/Part1/<website files and folders>`
 `                 Part2/<website files and folders>`